Table of contents

 Let's look at the nuances between these two types of cookies:

-First-party cookies are fairly targeted, linking your browser only to the website you are visiting.
+First-party cookies are fairly targeted, linking your browser only to the Web site you are visiting.
 Their use rarely causes privacy concerns, which explains their universal acceptance by users.

 Below is a table highlighting the key differences between first-party and third-party cookies: